— ABOUT —

 Of a commission from Dawn Upshaw for her students, The New York Times said "The most striking was Matthew Schickele’s Since 1500, a quartet for unaccompanied sopranos... a harmonically rich, polyphonic web."

-His latest recording, The Extraordinary Ordinary Lives of Atheists, collages interviews with acoustic and electronic music.
+His first forays into speculative fiction will appear soon in several anthologies.
 As a songwriter his numerous releases include April/November and Cities Filled With Lights.
-He was a cofounder of the acoustic band M Shanghai and, in the '90s, the indie rock group Beekeeper.
-He is a graduate of Bard College, where he studied composition with Joan Tower.
+He was cofounder of the acoustic band M Shanghai and, in the '90s, the indie rock group Beekeeper.
+He's a graduate of Bard College, where he studied composition with Joan Tower.

 back to top